 When building a survival garden, calories, starches, proteins and overall nutrition are primary, but it’s important not to neglect the things we eat and drink for pleasure.
 In a SHTF situation, having a variety of drink and food additives can be a huge morale booster.
 Lemongrass grows like a weed and makes one of the tastiest and most refreshing iced teas around.
 You can add a little lemon and honey to it and beat the pants off of any store-bought drink.
 It also makes for a nice bedtime tea when boiled with ginger.
 Some of the traditional claims include anti anxiety, sleeping aid and stomach soother.
-You can check out the “sources and studies” at the bottom of this post and you’ll find some studies describing lemongrass’ antifungal, antibacterial and anticancer properties.
+If you find this product doesn’t quite help with these health issues you can always read up on other natural products you could try such as CBD oil UK and many other countries now offer, as this product is known to health with a wide array of physical and mental health problems too.
+Alternatively, you can check out the “sources and studies” at the bottom of this post and you’ll find some studies describing lemongrass’ antifungal, antibacterial and anticancer properties.

 Beside beverages, it’s a gourmet addition to bbq meats, asian sauces and soups.
 We use it to stuff our tilapias before placing them on the grill.
 It’s also wonderful addition to any thing you’re broiling or grilling in foil.
 I’ve posted some recipes at the bottom if you’re getting hungry.